KK (singer): Tribute and honours

 Reporting KK's death, Deccan Herald called him the "voice of love".
 According to The Times of India, he was Bollywood's most versatile singer.
 An article in The Hindu said, "Till the end, he remained a rage in the concert circuit and will be remembered as the singer who became the voice of the heart".

 In 2023, a statue of KK was installed at Gurudas Mahavidyalaya in Kolkata, the same place where he performed his last concert.
-Several singers like Arijit Singh, Shaan, Sunidhi Chauhan, Sonu Nigam, Shilpa Rao and others have given a tribute to KK, by singing his songs during their concerts.
+Several singers like Arijit Singh, Raageshwari, Shaan, Sunidhi Chauhan, Sonu Nigam, Shilpa Rao, Zubeen Garg and others have given a tribute to KK, by singing his songs during their concerts.

 On 25 October 2024, Google honoured him with a Google Doodle to celebrate the anniversary of his debut as a playback singer in 1996 when he sang Chhod Aaye Hum in the film Maachis.

 In 2025, Shruti Music School UK released "Humein Asha Hai", recorded by KK in 2008, via Musecoinx, a blockchain platform.